send an email to 5 Balconi Bed&Breakfast Click to go back to the top Credits page Validate HTML Validate CSS

 Location thumbnail Aci Trezza is named after the 3 jagged points of lava rock rising dramatically out of the sea, the highest of which is 60 metres.
 According to Greek mythology, they were broken off the top of Etna by the blinded Polyphemus and thrown at Ulysses as he and his men escaped from the Cyclops in their ships.
 It has a romantic promenade for your sunset 'passeggiata' and fine seafood restaurants to complete your evening.

-Location thumbnail 'La Playa' Location thumbnail Festival of St. Agata
+Location thumbnail 'La Playa' Location thumbnail 'La Pesheria' at night

-Location thumbnail 'Piazza Duomo' Location thumbnail The Roman Theatre and Odeon
+Location thumbnail 'Il Duomo' Location thumbnail The Roman Theatre and Odeon

 Location thumbnail Festival of St. Agata Location thumbnail Festival of St. Agata